Weddings & Blessings after a Civil Marriage

 An engaged couple are welcome to be married in church in a parish if just one of these applies:

-If you do not meet one of these requirements then it may still be possible, please speak to Malcolm to explore the possibilities.
+If you do not meet one of these requirements then it may still be possible; please get in touch to explore the possibilities.

-If you have been in contact with Malcolm and you have been advised to obtain a Special Licence in order to proceed with your marriage, then please follow the link below to the Faculty Office of the Church of England to obtain an appliction form for the relevant licence.
+If you have been in contact with the church and you have been advised to obtain a Special Licence in order to proceed with your marriage, then please follow the link below to the Faculty Office of the Church of England to obtain an application form for the relevant licence.